The Ultimate Guide to Observing Uranus, Neptune, and Pluto

-Uranus will spend all of 2021 in the constellation Aries and will have a peak magnitude of +5.7.
-It can be spotted in a good pair of binoculars or telescope as a tiny aqua colored dot and will be visible in the morning and evening skies during these periods:
+Uranus will spend all of 2022 in the constellation of Aries the Ram and will have a peak magnitude of +5.7.
+It can be barely spotted by the naked eye from a very dark location.
+Uranus will appear as a tiny aqua-colored dot in a good pair of binoculars or a telescope with an aperture of at least 8” (200mm).
+It will be visible in the morning and evening skies during these periods:

 Neptune is a dark, cold, and extremely windy world that is very similar to Uranus.
 It is known as the second blue planet after Earth, the eighth planet from the Sun, and the fourth-largest planet in our Solar System.
 Neptune is now the most distant outermost planet following Pluto's reclassification as a dwarf planet.
 It is the only planet in the Solar System not visible to the unaided eye.